maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <a name="matrix-operators"></a>
 ### Matrix operators

 The matrix system includes mathematical operators that mirror those that apply to scalar values.
 Dartmouth has assignment, addition, subtraction and multiplication.
 Generally, these instructions require the variables to be of the same type and dimensions, you can add a matrix to a matrix or vector to vector, but you cannot add a vector to a matrix.
 Dartmouth also added the ability to multiply all of the elements by a scalar value, which uses a separate format that demands the scalar expression be in parentheses and be the left-hand-side of the operator.
-Scalar division is not supported, as this syntax would have placed the divisor on the left.
+Scalar division is not supported.

 #### Examples: